sabbir-subhan/appium-Python/README.md

 RUNNING TESTS ON SIMULATORS:

 - change desired_capabilities
-- for Android, simulator Genymotion is much faster than simulator from android studio
+- for Android, open Appium settings, check "Launch AVD" and choose created simulator from the list (first You need to create simulator) and add udid of the simulator (from adb devices), start emulator and then run Appium
 - for iOS, You have to build app for exact simulator
-- for Android - open Appium settings, check "Launch AVD" and choose created simulator from the list (first You need to create simulator in Genymotion)
 - for iOS - open Appium settings and uncheck UDID checkbox and change device name - choose from dropdown in Appium settings